Mediscan is an app for finding doctors, as well as ordering medicines, scheduling diagnostic tests or having an online evaluation, quick and easy.

-The app should be intuitive and organic as possible, as well as clear and clean in order to be used by users who are not always in a good medical condition.
+The app should be intuitive and organic as possible, as well as clear and clean in order to be used by users who are not always in good medical condition.

 The user can scroll down for more detailed information, including information about the doctors who work with this service.

-In this section the reviews can be swiped by, horizontally.
+Reviews can be swiped by, horizontally.
 The user can enter either read them briefly or click to enter a more detailed review section.

-Thus the user has the option of relying on heir latest questionnaire answered.
+Answering the medical questionnaire is exhausting and time-consuming.
+Therefore, the user has the option of relying on heir latest questionnaire answered.

 When the third step is accomplished, the last yellow dot is filled.